Frequently Asked Questions by Faculty

-Although a student with a disability may not be taking your course, a separate table
+Although a student with a disability may not be taking your course, a separate

-disability in another course.
+a disability in another course.
 Please do not move these items out of the classrooms.

 No professor should provide a student with accommodation without verification from